kfix/MacPin/README.md

 ## Hacking MacPin
 Its written in Swift using WKWebView and NSTabViewController with a fully programmatic NIB-less UI layout.
+The AppScriptRuntime is purely based on JavaScriptCore's C and ObjC APIs.
+MacPin's UI ClassTypes are bridged to ObjC by SwiftCore and once more into Javascript space using the JSWrapperMap facility in the Apple JSC.
-You need [Xcode 9](https://developer.apple.com/xcode/) installed on macOS 12.12+ to get the Swift compiler and Cocoa headers.
+You need [Xcode 10](https://developer.apple.com/xcode/) installed on macOS 12.13+ to get the Swift compiler and Cocoa headers.
 `make` & `$EDITOR` are your hammer and chisel.

 ```